icepear-jzx/Othello-AI/README.md

 # Othello-AI

-> An implementation of the game Othello(Reversi) using pygame including AI with Min-Max Algorithm.
+> An implementation of the game Othello(Reversi) using pygame including AI with Min-Max Algorithm and Alpha-Beta Pruning.

 ## Usage